AnuradhaIyer/AWS-cloud-project/README.md

   * UPDATE OPTION: To update already uploaded files.
 The application will redirect users to upload a new files again with the update / revision.

+# PREREQUISITES :

+* Create an amazon account and navigate to console in AMAZON AWS.
+* Create a bucket in S3 and upload files and check for configuration in S3 and set lifecycle (S3->S3IA->Glacier).